Building a C64 Saver Kit

 Notice that I'm using the other DIN connector to hold this one.
 This is because the heat from soldering will actually allow the plastic to move the pins slightly, causing them to be off-center or worse, loose.
 This works well to keep them in place.

 9VAC go to either side of the gap.
 Ground goes straight UP from the gap in the center pin, and 5V goes to the right of ground in this view.
-Ensure they can't touch by putting a little shrink wrap around the ground pin.
-The rest are safe.
+Ensure they can't touch by putting a little shrink wrap around the 5V pin.
+The rest are safe, but it doesn't hurt to put shrink wrap around each.

 Bend the tab with the crimp area towards the center and put both metal fittings on before you crimp the wire in place.
 If you don't have the fittings in place when you crimp, the tension pulls the plug crooked.